ga4gh/vrs/docs/source/impl-guide/normalization.rst

    *  -  1.
 Trimming

+            a.
+Remove suffix common to all alleles, if any, and update end position.
+            b.
 Remove prefix common to all alleles, if any, and update start position.
-Remove suffix common to all alleles, if any, and update end position.

             **Note:**  This example shows removing C prefix and A suffix.
             Equivalently in this case, CA prefix or CA suffix could be removed.
       -  | (5,5)
          | (“”, “AGC”)
-      -  .. math:: TCAGC \Bigl[ \frac{}{AGC} \Bigr] AGCT  ①
+      -  .. math:: TCAGC \Bigl[ \frac{}{AGC} \Bigr] AGCT

-   *  -  2.
-Condition: One allele must be empty.
+   *  -  2. & 3.
+These conditions are False.

-            If the reference allele is empty, the allele set represents an insertion in the reference.

-            If the alternate allele is empty, the allele set represents a deletion in the reference.

-            If neither is true, the allele set represents a substitution, which is not subject to further normalization.
       -
       -

-   *  -  3.
+   *  -  4a.
 Roll Left

-            Begin with trimmed alleles ①.
+            Begin with trimmed alleles from (1).

             While the terminal base of all non-empty alleles equals the base prior to the current position, circularly permute all alleles right